higherkindness/mu-scala/docs/src/main/tut/README.md

 ```
 [comment]: # (End Replace)

+Note that the plugin is only available for Scala 2.12.

 ### Plugin Settings

 There are a couple key settings that can be configured according to various needs: